Healsens

 In recent years, hs-CRP has been endorsed by several public health organizations as a biomarker of cardiovascular disease risk45.

 As for primary prevention, a number of prospective epidemiological studies have shown that the high-sensitivity method in detecting CRP is highly predictive of cardiovascular accidents6, peripheral vascular diseases, ischaemic strokes, and sudden cardiac death risks even if the patient is virtually healthy.
 Other major studies in the USA and Europe have proven hs-CRP levels to be a better risk indicator than low-density lipoprotein cholesterol levels.
-Moreover, since hs-CRP reflects a different cardiovascular risk component, a combination of hs-CRP and lipoprotein profile would significantly enhance total risk estimation.
-Thus, LDLC levels higher than 160 mg/DL and high hs-CRP levels signal a need to discuss “aggressive” primary prevention and lifestyle changes with your doctor and start a drug therapy in case of therapeutic indications.
+Moreover, since hs-CRP reflects a different cardiovascular risk component, research suggests hs-CRP and lipid levels together can inform conversations about heart health.
+Use these results with your healthcare provider to understand next steps.

 Do I need to check my hs-CRP levels if I feel well?